 Looking for inspiration

-Details of the grants we've given so far are attached to this page.
+View the details of the grants we've given so far.
 They'll give you lots of ideas.
 Bids can be made for cash to help set up new activities as well as supporting existing ones.
 The fund cannot support the purchase of defibrillators.

 Started in May 2018 the programme runs until the end of May 2020 with 8 rounds of applications.
 Seven of these rounds have closed.